 Do you love jewellery and wish you could give it a personal touch?
 Learn the art of silver jewellery making using the wax casting method.
-Over two consecutive Sundays, learn the process form carving and preparing waxes to be cast in metal to cleaning and polishing your own ring to take home with you.
+Over two consecutive Sundays, learn the process from carving and preparing waxes to be cast in metal to cleaning and polishing your own ring to take home.

-Students will learn the skills to create up to two rings of their own design using a variety of wax working techniques including carving and forming.
-These will then be cast by a commercial caster in a metal of their choice.
-On the second day, learn how to clean up and polish the cast rings.
-Please note that the course cost does not include the casting fee (approx. $25-45 for a large ring, including metal, prices will vary according to the weight of the wax ring.
+Learn the skills to create up to two rings of your own design using a variety of wax working techniques including carving and forming.
+These will then be cast by a commercial caster in a metal of your choice.
+Learn to clean and polish the cast rings.
+Please note that the course cost does not include the casting fee (approx. $30-70 for a large ring, including metal, prices will vary according to the weight of the wax ring.
 Please bring this with you on day 1).

 Beginners welcome - no previous experience required.

 First week - Learn to carve and prepare waxes to be cast in metal - Transfer of design onto wax and carve out the design - Learn how to finish your wax to get a clean casting - Experiment with other types of wax, mouldable and sheet At the end of the first lesson, your wax ring will be weighed to identify the cost of the metal it is to be cast in.
 You can choose from sterling silver, brass, bronze etc).
 Costs vary.
 Expect to spend between $30 and $70 on casting, depending on how chunky the ring is and the metal type chosen. * Please note that the cost of casting is additional to the course costs.